learn-co-curriculum/dsc-html-introduction/README.md

 simply surround the content to convey structure and meaning.

 Every web page you've ever visited is structured using HTML code.
-Being able to read and understand an HTML document is one of the most essential tools in a developer's toolbox.
+Being able to read and understand an HTML document is an incredibly useful tool in a data scientist's toolbox.

 ## Objectives
 You will be able to:
 * Explain what HTML is and why it's important in the context of web development
-* Read a basic HTML document
+* Compare and contrast HTML tags
-* Write basic HTML tags
+* Create an HTML document with appropriate tags

 ## HTML Syntax

+HTML makes use of **tags** which are interpreted by web browsers to affect how content is displayed.
+The `p` tag to define a paragraph is shown below:

 ```html
 <p>Hello World</p>
 ```

 Elements, like the `p` tags above, won't be displayed in the browser.
-Instead, they affect how the content itself is displayed.
 Technologists might say that the tags "affect how the content is rendered by the browser."

 You can also alter any number of attributes inside of the opening tags.
 For example, the `a` element, which is used for links, has an `href` attribute to